Back to Blog

 Once testing passes, deploy your workflow for production use.
 Common deployment patterns include:

-Embedded via SDK: use a client SDK to trigger workflows directly from your application code.
+Direct API calls: since no official SDK exists, use any HTTP client (curl, fetch, axios, requests, urllib) to trigger workflows directly from your application code.
 This gives you the tightest integration and the most control over input/output handling.
+Every response includes an X-Request-Id header for debugging and support.

-Regardless of deployment method, monitor execution logs for failures, track average run duration, and set alerts for error rate spikes.
+Regardless of deployment method, monitor execution logs via GET /api/v1/workflows/{id}/executions for run history, track average run duration, and set alerts for error rate spikes.
 A healthy workflow should have a success rate above 98%.
 If you need to scale beyond single runs, look into no-code canvas environments that support parallel execution across multiple workflow instances.

 Advanced Patterns